rust-lang/book/src/ch17-00-async-await.md

 can (and does!) invisibly interrupt the export often enough to let you get other work done along the way.

 The file download is different.
 It does not take up very much CPU time.
-You are mostly waiting on data to transfer across the network.
-You can start reading from a network socket, but it might take a while for all the data to arrive and be fed into the socket by the network controller.
+The CPU needs to wait on data to arrive from the network.
+While you can start reading the data once some of it arrives, it might take a while for the rest to arrive.
 Even once the data has all arrived, videos can be quite large, so it might take some time to load all the data from the socket.
 Maybe it only takes a second or two—but that is a very long time for a modern processor, which can do billions of operations every second.
 It would be nice to be able to put the CPU to use for other work while waiting for the network call to finish—so, again, your computer will once again invisibly interrupt your program so other things can happen while the network operation is still ongoing.

 > Note: The video export is the kind of operation which is often described as
-> “CPU-bound”.
-It is limited by the speed of the computer’s *CPU and GPU*, and
+> “CPU-bound” or “compute-bound”.
+It is limited by the speed of the computer’s
-> how much of that speed it can use.
-The video download is the kind of operation
+> ability to process data within the *CPU* or *GPU*, and how much of that speed
+> it can use.
+The video download is the kind of operation which is often
-> which is often described as “IO-bound,” because it is limited by the speed of
+> described as “IO-bound,” because it is limited by the speed of the computer’s
-> the computer’s *input and output*.
-It can only go as fast as the data can be
+> *input and output*.
+It can only go as fast as the data can be sent across the
-> sent across the network, which means that it can only go as fast as the data
+> network, which means that it can only go as fast as the data can be written to
-> can be written to the socket by the network controller.
+> the socket by the network controller.

 In both of these examples, the concurrency only happens at the level of a whole program.
 The operating system interrupts one program to let other